Computer history - 2000

 Silicom Multimedia went out of business in 2000.

-SystemSoft's portfolio of Windows Utilities software solutions were acquired by Rocket Software in 2000.
+SystemSoft's portfolio of Windows Utilities software solutions was acquired by Rocket Software in 2000.

 TurboSquid was founded in 2000 by Tom and David Avgikos and Matt and Andy Wisdom.